Gustavsfors: Economy

-There are some summertime cafes and restaurants, canoe rental and a general store and one German bakery called Lars-Olofs Kopparkittel which bakes authentic German sourdough bread.
+There are some summertime cafes and restaurants, canoe rental and a general store.

 History

 Gustavsfors is a society that struggled for its survival during the 1900s.
 The village was built around its iron and paper industry, but now it has changed to maintain itself through tourism during the summer.

 Gustavsfors Bruk is an industry founded 1747 by the brothers Nils and Jöns Koch.
 Gustavsfors, together with Billingsfors and Bäckefors Bruk conducted steel manufacturing during the 1700s.

 Tourist attractions

-Alcatraz is a hostel located between the lakes Stora le and Västra silen.
+Alcatraz is a hostel located between the lakes Lelången and Västra silen.
 There is one activity center where you can rent canoes, bikes and pedalos, you can also go hiking and quad racing.
 They will serve you coffee and lunches.

 There is a millstone in Gustavsfors that was built 1924 in memory of Räls-Kalle (Rail-Kalle).
 When the railway was being built, Karl Johnsson, alias Räls-Kalle, lifted, in the sight of 98 witnesses, this millstone that weighs 1327 kg.

 Bengtsfors Municipality has been a popular place to record movies since 2000.
 In Gustavsfors for example, the Danish-Swedish film Midsommer by Carsten Myllerup was filmed in the year 2000.